Guil02/Project_2-1/README.md

 ## Agents

-* Baseline Agent: this agent plays random moves at each turn.
+* Random Agent: this agent plays random moves at each turn.
-* Take Agent: this agent also plays randomly but always prioritises taking a piece.
+* Greedy Agent: this agent also plays randomly but always prioritises taking a piece.
-* Search Agent: this agent uses a minimax tree to choose the best move.
+* Search Agent: this agent uses an expectiminimax tree to choose the best move.
 To find the value of a leaf node it uses a rule to evaluate it.
-* TD learning Agent: this agent is the same as search agent, however it tries to improve it's parameters using Temporal Difference learning.
+* Cheat Agent: this agent works the same as a search except for the fact that it is allowed to cheat, i.e. It ignores the dice roles to choose its move.
-* NN Agent: this agent is the same a search Agent however instead of a rule, it uses a neural network to evaluate the value of a leaf node.
+* NN Agent: this agent is the same a search agent.
+However instead of a rule, it uses a neural network to evaluate the value of a leaf node.
+* GA agent: this agent is the same a search agent.
+It also uses a function to evaluate nodes however instead of just summing some factors, it multiplies each factor by a weight.
+The weights were learned through a genetic algorithm.

 ## Authors